 What Is Lotus Root?

 Lotus grows native to Asia, Australia, New Guinea, and the Middle East.
 It's that pretty pink, purple, or white flower floating in shallow pools, lagoons, and marshes that you will often see depicted in Buddhist paintings as a symbol of enlightenment because the lotus grows in muddy waters.
-The root of the lotus is tasty food with a good dose of vitamin C. The outside may not look especially appetizing, as it's a pale brown color, once you slice into it coins the ingredient, the interior's lacy geometric holes make the food stand out.
+The outside may not look especially appetizing, as it's a pale brown color, once you slice into it coins the ingredient, the interior's lacy geometric holes make the food stand out.

 One of the first known harvests of lotus root occurred centuries ago in Guangzhou, a province in southern China.
 It was in the Huadu district and town of Jingtang, where these foods were uprooted from the mud, cleaned up, cooked, and brought onto the plate.
 People still harvest lotus roots there around the Dongzhi Festival, the region's Winter Solstice celebration that follows the Chinese Lunar Calendar.
 Legend has it that the first lotus grew near here thanks to He Xiangu, one of the Eight Immortals in Chinese mythology.
 She gifted the starving villagers the lotus seeds, and from those plants, they received the roots and a hearty crop of food that took no effort to grow and would regenerate the next year.